metachris/appengine-boilerplate/README.md

 (including it's automated build toolchain for minification and concatenation of js+css)
 * Beautiful OpenID login with [openid-selector](http://code.google.com/p/openid-selector/)
 * Flexible user-preferences model with auto-caching (plus Gravatar link)
-* `BaseRequestHandler` for simplified rendering and access to UserPrefs
+* `BaseRequestHandler` for simplified rendering and access to user preferences
 * `@login_required` decorator
-* Memcaching setup for requests and responses
+* Memcaching setup
 * Templates and template addons
 * Tools such as `is_testenv()` and `slugify(url)`
 * Automatically subscribe users to your MailChimp newsletter